davorminchorov/davorminchorov-statamic/README.md

 # Davor Minchorov

-Davor Minchorov's Personal website and blog.
+This is Davor Minchorov's personal website and blog.

+The code is using Statamic (A Laravel-based CMS) and it's deployed on Vultr using Laravel Forge.